coatk1/GH_Training/docs/source/glossary.rst

     Status checks
         Status checks are external processes, such as continuous integration builds, which run for each commit you make in a repository.

+    teams
+        A group of organization members that reflect your company or group's structure with cascading access permissions and mentions.

     upstream
         When talking about a branch or a fork, the primary branch on the original repository is often referred to as the "upstream", since that is the main place that other changes will come in from.
 The branch/fork you are working on is then called the "downstream".
 Also called origin.